kazimkazam/games-app/README.md

 ## Development

-This website was developed using JS and Phaser, a fast, free, and fun open source HTML5 game framework that offers WebGL and Canvas rendering across desktop and mobile web browsers (https://newdocs.phaser.io/docs/3.55.2).
+This website was developed using HTML, JS and Phaser, a fast, free, and fun open source HTML5 game framework that offers WebGL and Canvas rendering across desktop and mobile web browsers (https://newdocs.phaser.io/docs/3.55.2).

 Additionally, it was used Howler.
 Howler is a audio library with easy implementation, and it was applied to add sound effects to Space Invaders.